py1u/SWE-guide-to-code-interviews/README.md

 # A Guide To Winning the Code Interviews and becoming a Software Engineer
+#### 1st Edition 2021-2022

-### A guide on the progression of thinking like a software developer from start to finish.
+#### A guide on the progression of thinking like a software developer from start to finish.
 Exploring easy, medium, and hard-level coding interview questions from the top tech companies.

-### By Peter Lu and Mellie Mariano
+#### By Peter Lu and Mellie Mariano

 Initial latex publication: September 23rd, 2021 | Initial github commit: March 24th, 2022 | Final latex publication: January 15th, 2023 | Repository migration: in progress